Skip to main content

 • The Adolescent Consultation Clinic provides care for complex conditions to adolescents referred by physicians throughout Indiana.

-• The Adolescent & Young Adult Reproductive and Sexual Health Program offers consultative care to children, adolescents and young adults for gynecological concerns, menstrual disorders, and contraception, including long acting reversible contraceptive placement and contraception in adolescents with chronic illness.
+• The Adolescent & Young Adult Reproductive and Sexual Health Program offers consultative care to children, adolescents and young adults for gynecological concerns, menstrual disorders and contraception, including long acting reversible contraceptive placement and contraception in adolescents with chronic illness.

 • The Charis Center for Eating Disorders provides comprehensive evaluation and treatment for children, adolescents and adults.
-Multidisciplinary services include outpatient care, an intensive outpatient program, and a partial hospitalization program.
+Multidisciplinary services include outpatient care, an intensive outpatient program and a partial hospitalization program.

-• The Gender Health Program evaluates for gender dysphoria, adjustment to social transition, and gender identity transition.
+• The Gender Health Program evaluates for gender dysphoria, adjustment to social transition and gender identity transition.

-• Adolescent Medicine faculty provide care through collaborative program, including a hematology and adolescent medicine clinic, a multidisciplinary cancer survivor program, and an onco-fertility program
+• Adolescent Medicine faculty provide care through collaborative program, including a hematology and adolescent medicine clinic, a multidisciplinary cancer survivor program and an onco-fertility program.

 Faculty direct and staff a system of community-based adolescent clinics where fellows learn adolescent primary care and population health.
-The Teen Care Program through Eskenazi Health maintains a system of six adolescent clinics providing primary care and reproductive health care for low income teens in Marion County in community settings.
+The Teen Care Program through Eskenazi Health maintains a system of adolescent clinics providing primary care and reproductive health care for low income teens in Marion County in community settings.
 The Teen Care Program is a designated medical home for adolescents, and serves diverse cultural and linguistic populations.

-Research Training
+Research Training and Scholarly Work

 Research training is an integral part of the fellowship, and may be in clinical research, translational research, basic science or community-based research.
 Fellows’ research training activities include: